Connor-Bernard/gradeView/README.md

     2. The scopes (only change this if the API needs more than readonly access)
 4. Fill out the pages subsection of spreadsheet with:
     1. The gradepage (the page with the grade data on it) and:
-        1. pagename: The name of the sheet with the grade data
+        1. `pagename`: The name of the sheet with the grade data
-        2. maxrow: The row with the maximum points for each assignment
+        2. `maxrow`: The row with the maximum points for each assignment
-        3. startrow: The row where student information starts
+        3. `startrow`: The row where student information starts
-        4. startcol: The column where student information starts
+        4. `startcol`: The column where student information starts
     2. The binpage (the page with the bins on it) and:
-        1. pagename: the name of the page with the bins on it
+        1. `pagename`: the name of the page with the bins on it
-        2. startcell: the top left cell of the bins (point value for F)
+        2. `startcell`: the top left cell of the bins (point value for F)
-        3. endcell: the bottom right cell of the bins (letter value for A+)
+        3. `endcell`: the bottom right cell of the bins (letter value for A+)
 5. Fill out the googleconfig section in accordance with [Google API configuration instructions](#google-api-configuration) below
 6. Add all necessary admin emails to the admin whitelist

 ### SERVER CONFIG NOTES

-* __If your server address is different from your live website domain, you will have to update the proxy environment variable found in /website/.env named "REACT_APP_PROXY_SERVER" to reflect the correct proxy URL.__
+* __If your server address is different from your live website domain, you will have to update the `REACT_APP_PROXY_SERVER` environment variable found in /website/.env to reflect the correct proxy URL.__

 * __If you are running this using the default Dockerfiles and docker_compose file, you will also need to update the ports in the respective files for containerized deployment__

 ### Google API Configuration

-1. Go to [Google Cloud Console]("https://console.cloud.google.com/") and create a new project (top left)
+1. Go to [Google Cloud Console](https://console.cloud.google.com/) and create a new project (top left)
 2. Select the project and navigate to the "APIs & Services" section
 3. Go to the Library tab an search "sheets"
 4. Click on the "Google Sheets API" and enable the API